cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

     return vec
 ~~~

-Finally, `Field` implements the following methods for representing a value as
+`Field` provides the following class methods for representing a value as a
-a sequence of field elements, each of which represents a bit of the input.
+sequence of field elements, each of which represents a bit of the input.
+These
+are used to encode measurements in some variants of Prio3
+({{prio3-instantiations}}).

 ~~~ python
 def encode_into_bit_vector(